Break the Barrier: Conquer the Sub-1:30 Half Marathon with This Game-Changing Training Plan

 Interval Training

-If you’re looking to race at a fast pace, you should train at your pace (and a little bit faster) at least once a week.
+If you want to run fast, it helps to train at your goal pace—or even a bit quicker—once a week.
 This is where interval training comes in, which consists of running one fast interval followed by one slow interval.

 Then you repeat for the duration of the session.
 Interval training is the best way to improve your speed when training for a half marathon.
-Speedwork can also teach your body how to recruit more and more muscle fibers while running.
+Speedwork also trains your body to tap into more muscle power as you run.

 My 1.30 HM training plan includes various interval work, ranging from 400-meter to 2Km intervals.
 The intervals should be performed as instructed in the plan.
 For shorter repeats like 400 and 800, I recommend doing them on a track, but for longer repeats, you might want to do them on the road.